Ficool

 "You mean they're probably some noble's illegitimate kids?"
 G6 said, a sharp smirk playing on her lips.

-"What is it, Reise?" he whispered back.
+"What is it, Reise?"

 "Where are your siblings?"

-"A typical loser's defense mechanism," G6 retorted.
+"A typical loser's defense mechanism."

 Me?
 What does she want now?
 Tch.

-"I am glad to see you are getting along with them again," the Queen said, her smile not reaching her eyes.
-"I trust you are not forgetting our… understanding, correct?"
-Her voice was sweet, but the hidden threat beneath was as clear as glass.
+"I am glad to see you are getting along with them again.
+I trust you are not forgetting our… understanding, correct?"
+Sweet, but the hidden threat was clear as glass.

-"Edmund, wait for me outside," G6 instructed, then walked calmly to stand before the Queen.
+"Edmund, wait for me outside."
+G6 instructed, then walked calmly to stand before the Queen.

 Outside, the three men and the steward walked down the lavish hallway back toward the library.